APY/APYDataGridBundle/Resources/doc/grid_configuration/add_column.md

 You can add a empty column to the grid.
 You can fill it with the row manipulator or in your template.
 A column must be defined after the source otherwise it will always appear before the columns of the source.

-**This column mustn't be marked as sortable, filterable and source.**
+**If you want to use a typed column, this column mustn't be marked as sortable, filterable and source.
+Else use the BlankColumn.**

 ## Usage